deartc/DanceMusic/README.md

-Group 2: Updating / Deleting Data from a Database  I used the following one to satisfy requirements:
+Group 2: Updating / Deleting Data from a Database  I put these in Group Folder 2

-  I used the write a DML statement that UPDATEs a set of rows with a WHERE clause.
-The values used in the WHERE clause should be a variable.

-UPDATE album
-SET country = 'USA'
-WHERE country= 'Great Britain';
+  I